Skip to main content

 Lymphoedema

-Radiation to the throat can affect the taste buds so that the taste changes and in some cases diminishes or disappears.
-These changes in taste can make eating difficult or unpleasant.
-A dietician can advise you on how to adapt your diet so that you can eat as well and as varied as possible.
-Taste usually returns after treatment, but it can take a long time.
+Radiation to the throat can affect the taste buds, resulting in changes or loss of taste.
+This can make eating difficult or unpleasant.
+Taste often begins to recover a few weeks to several months after treatment, but in some cases, recovery may take up to a year or longer—and sometimes taste changes can be permanent.
+A dietician can advise you on how to adapt your diet so you can eat as well and as varied as possible during and after treatment.

 • Subscribe to our newsletter